-: The Gantt Chart is only one of the most popular project views.
-Its main focus is on the correct scheduling of processes within a project.
-To map workflows correctly, methods such as Scrum oder Kanban
+The Gantt chart is only one of the most popular project views.
+Its main focus is on the visualization and correct scheduling of processes within a project.
+To map workflows correctly, methods such as Scrum or Kanban

-are suitable, which can be mapped with the help of a task board.
-In our blog, we also explain different use cases for the Kanban Board
+are suitable, which can be mapped using a task board.
+Read all about the different use cases for the Kanban Board

 What is a Gantt Chart?